Debugging a User-Mode Failure with KD

 Unfortunately, user-mode symbols are often not specified in the symbol path or the first symbol is not the correct one.
 If the symbols are not there, either copy them into the symbol path or use a .sympath (Set Symbol Path) command to point to the full symbol tree, and then use the .reload (Reload Module) command.
 If the wrong symbol is loaded, you can explicitly load a symbol by doing a .reload <binary.ext>.

 Most of the Windows DLLs are rebased so they load at different addresses, but there are exceptions.
 Video adapters are the most common exceptions.
 There are dozens of video adapters that all load at the same base address, so KD will almost always find ati.dll (the first video symbol, alphabetically).
-For video, there is also a .sys file loaded that can be identified by using a !drivers extension.
+For video, there is also a .sys file loaded that can be identified by using the lm command.
 With that information, you can issue a .reload to get the correct video DLLs.
 There are also times when the debugger gets confused and reloading specific symbols will help give the correct stack.
 Unassemble the functions to see if the symbols look correct.

 Similar to the video DLLs, almost all executables load at the same address, so KD will report access.
 If you see a stack trace in access, do a !process and then a .reload of the executable name given.
 If the executable does not have symbols in the symbol path, copy them there and do the .reload again.